Definition of Interest Coverage Ratio

 Explanation

 Step 1: Firstly, determine the operating profit booked by the company during the given period, usually a year, which is available as a separate line item in the income statement.
-If not, then EBIT can be computed by subtracting the cost of goods sold (COGS) and operating expenses from revenue.
+If not, EBIT can be computed by subtracting the cost of goods sold (COGS) and operating expenses from revenue.

 EBIT = Revenue – COGS – Operating expenses